Days

 • Enable ReCAPTCHA authentication.

-• Define actions after a successful registration
+• Define actions after a successful registration.

 • Craft custom email message notifications.